apache/arrow/docs/source/developers/reviewing.rst

 that being meticulous when reviewing brings greater rewards to the project than being lenient and aiming for quick merges.

-Code reviews like this leads to better quality code, more people who are engaged with and understand the code being changed, and a generally healthier project with more room to grow and accomodate emerging needs.
+Code reviews like this lead to better quality code, more people who are engaged with and understand the code being changed, and a generally healthier project with more room to grow and accommodate emerging needs.

 Guidelines